Werner Merzbacher

-Werner Merzbacher (born June 11, 1928) is a Swiss-American businessman, fur trader and art collector of German origin.
+Werner Merzbacher (June 11, 1928 – October 5, 2024) was a Swiss-American businessman, fur trader and art collector of German origin.

 Early life and origin

-Werner Merzbacher is the second son of the physician Julius Merzbacher (1890-1943) and his wife Hilde (née Haymann; 1898-1943).
-He is the younger brother of the Holocaust orphan Rolf Merzbacher and grew up in Öhringen.
+Werner Merzbacher was born June 11, 1928, the second of two children, to Julius Merzbacher (1890–1943) and Hilde Merzbacher (née Haymann; 1898–1943), into a Jewish family.
+He had an older brother, Rolf Merzbacher (1924–1983).
+They were raised in Öhringen, Baden-Württemberg.

 Nazi era

 When the Nazis came to power in Germany in 1933, Jewish families were persecuted under Hitler's anti-semitic laws.
-Merzbacher's father, a World War II participant and holder of the Knight's Cross of the Order of Frederick, was initially allowed to continue his medical practice before it was shut down by the Nazis.
+Merzbacher's father, a World War I veteran and recipient of the Knight's Cross of the Friedrich Order, was initially allowed to continue his medical practice before it was shut down by the Nazis.
 At the end of 1937, the father was sentenced to two months in jail in Heilbronn, and Rolf and Werner were placed with their grandparents Ida and Jakob Haymann in Konstanz.
 The parents gave up their medical practice in Öhringen and moved to Konstanz, where Julius Merzbacher was arrested after the Nazis Kristallnacht Pogrom against the Jews in 1938 and held for a month in the Dachau concentration camp.

 In Konstanz, the parents tried to gather the necessary documents to emigrate to the United States.
 However, they failed to obtain them in time.
 In 1940 after conquering Alsace-Lorraine and the Reichsgau Baden, the Nazis deported the Jews living there to the Camp de Gurs in southern France in the Wagner-Bürckel action on October 22, 1940.
 Merzbacher's parents and grandmother from Konstanz were deported.
 His mother's siblings managed to escape via Switzerland.
 Merzbacher's parents were transferred to Camp de Rivesaltes in September 1942 and to the Drancy collection camp in October 1942, and from there to the Majdanek concentration camp with the 51st transport on March 6, 1943, where they were murdered in the Holocaust.
 From then on, no trace of them was found, and their death was later officially recorded on March 31, 1943.